gaboesquivel/gaboesquivel/readme.md

 I help companies develop software products and make technical decisions, working with stakeholders and developers in the design and implementation of software applications, taking ideas from conception to production, and successful execution.

-Blockchain, DeFi, NodeJS, Databases, Linux, Docker, Cloud, GraphQL, React
+Blockchain, DeFi, NodeJS, Databases, Linux, Docker, Cloud, GraphQL, React, React Native

 Learn more on my website [gaboesquivel.com](https://gaboesquivel.com)